A great Iroko has fallen: Governor Akeredolu laments death of Alaafin of Oyo

 PAY ATTENTION: Click “See First” under the “Following” tab to see Legit.ng News on your Facebook News Feed!

+Governor Oluwarotimi Akeredolu of Ondo state says he received the news of the transition of Alaafin of Oyo, Oba Lamidi Adeyemi III, with a rude shock.

-Governor Akeredolu described the transition of the highly revered monarch to the world beyond as a big blow to the Oyo Kingdom; Yoruba race; and the country at large.
+Akeredolu who is also the chairman of Southwest Governors’ Forum described the transition of the highly revered monarch to the world beyond as a big blow to the Oyo Kingdom; Yoruba race; and the country at large.

+He disclosed this in a statement made available by his Chief Press Secretary, Richard Olatunde.

 “We have lost a quintessential traditional ruler and custodian of the Yoruba culture.
 His contributions to the development and advancement of the country and Yoruba Land in particular are unquantifiable.